cfrist/wildfirecommons-documentation/docs/workspace/set-up.md

 # Workspace Tutorial

-In this tutorial we are going to create and work for the first time with an NDP workspace.
+In this tutorial we are going to create and work for the first time with a workspace.

 ## Setup